Human Rights and Democracy Forum

 Icelandic Constitutional Reform

 Catherine Dupré’s ongoing interest in constitutional reform and constitution-making processes is currently focussed on Iceland where reform of the constitution was triggered in the wake of the 2008 financial collapse.
 Together with Ágúst Thór Árnason, Professor Dupré convened the first international conference to discuss and reflect on the constitutional reform, at the University of Akureyri in September 2016.
-Building on this conference, the convenors are currently working on an edited collection, which brings together the key actors in the Icelandic constitutional reform, and analyses all the key stages in the process between 2009 and 2017.
+Building on this conference, the convenors are co-editing a collection of essays to be published by Routledge, which brings together the key actors in the Icelandic constitutional reform, and analyses all the main stages in the process between 2009 and 2017.

 State Power and the Rule of Law under Democracy and Anti-Democracy: English and Italian Criminal Law in the Interwar Period